-Selections from Dean Young’s portfolio of seven new poems, appearing in the October issue of the American Reader (on newsstands now).
+Selections from Dean Young’s portfolio of seven new poems, appearing in Vol. 1 No. 1 of the American Reader, available here.

 I Don’t Think We Can Still Be Friends

 So few fathom what I take in my tea

 Yet all that is diaphanous is easily rent

 With no glittery threads, dissolve